Hachikoi-the-creator/SolidityContracts/RoadToWeb3/5-contract-whit-API/week5.md

 ## Steps:
 - Using the openZeppelli contract wizard, create and ERC721 (Mintable:AutoincrementIds, Enumerable, URIStorage)
-- Deploy it in remix and test it (safeMint:whit deployer acc, balanceOf:whit deployer acc, tokenURI:0, totalSupply)
-- Test the contract in remix by deploying this `MockaggregatorV3.sol` then using that contract addresa as constructor parameter for `BullBear.sol`
-  - Mock aggregator contract
+- Test it in the Remix enviroment or whit Hardhat.

 ```c#
 // SPDX-License-Identifier: MIT